jessegreenberg/cathedral/README.md

 ```
 This process generates ModulifiedImageMap.ts and ModulifiedSoundMap.ts in the /js directory.

-5) Build the project.
-Run `npm run build` to build the project.
+5) Run `npm run build` to build the project.

-5) Local Server:
-Download and set up a local server like [http-server](https://www.npmjs.com/package/http-server) to host the files.
+5) Download and set up a local server like [http-server](https://www.npmjs.com/package/http-server) to host the files.

-6) Launch the Server:
-Run the server in the root directory of the repository.
+6) Run the server in the root directory of the repository.

-7) Access the Project:
-Open your browser and navigate to the server's address to view the project.
+7) Open your browser and navigate to the server's address to view the project.

 ## Dependencies and Libraries